Single-Period Floquet Control of Bosonic Codes with Quantum Lattice Gates: Appendix H: Hardware-aware noise

-In Fig.~\ref{fig:coherent noise}, we present the infidelity of our bosonic code-state preparation protocol using both the standard QLG method and its optimized version (i.e., opt-QLG), under coherent errors characterized by the noise strength $\zeta_{\mathrm{noise}}/\beta_0\in[0,0.2]$.
-The optimized pulses demonstrate remarkable robustness, leading to high fidelities even in the presence of moderate fluctuations ($\zeta \le 0.1$).
-Moreover, our approach is compatible with robust pulse techniques that are well developed in superconducting circuits~\cite{robust_pulse}, which can be straightforwardly incorporated to further enhance resilience against coherent errors.
+{Figures~\ref{fig:amplitude noise} and \ref{fig:frequency noise} summarize the robustness of our bosonic code-state preparation protocol against coherent control errors for both the standard QLG method and its optimized version (opt-QLG).
+Figure~\ref{fig:amplitude noise} shows the infidelity under amplitude fluctuations with noise strength $\zeta_{\mathrm{dc}}/\beta_0\in[0,0.2]$, while Fig.~\ref{fig:frequency noise} presents the corresponding results under frequency fluctuations with $\zeta_{\mathrm{ac}}/\omega_0\in[0,0.1]$.
+In both cases, the optimized pulses exhibit pronounced robustness, maintaining high fidelity even in the presence of moderate fluctuations, e.g., $\zeta_{\mathrm{dc}}\le 0.1\beta_0$ for amplitude noise and $\zeta_{\mathrm{ac}}/\omega_0 \lesssim 0.02$ for frequency noise.
+These results indicate that the opt-QLG protocol remains resilient under realistic coherent imperfections relevant to superconducting-circuit platforms.
+Moreover, our approach is naturally compatible with robust pulse-engineering techniques that are well developed in superconducting circuits~\cite{robust_pulse}, which can be incorporated straightforwardly to further enhance resilience against coherent errors.}

+{ \textbf{\textit{Robustness under composite noise}.}--- To further compare the single-period Floquet (SF) method with conventional adiabatic-ramping (AR) approaches~\cite{LZGuo2025CP,gkpFloqut2024prl}, we benchmark their robustness under realistic noise conditions.
+For the AR protocol, we follow the scheme proposed in Ref.~\cite{LZGuo2025CP} to prepare the binomial logical state $|\bar{0}_L\rangle_{\rm bin}$ [defined in Eq.~\eqref{eq:binomialstates}] starting from the vacuum state, with a total evolution time of $2\times10^3$ Floquet .
+For incoherent errors, the much longer operation time of the AR protocol implies a substantially more stringent coherence requirement than in the SF approach, as also indicated by Eq.~\eqref{eq:coherent_limit}.
+We then consider a more realistic composite-noise model that includes both amplitude and frequency fluctuations.}

+{Figure~\ref{fig:figure_robust} shows the infidelity of the prepared binomial code state using the standard SF, optimized SF (opt-SF), and AR approaches as functions of the normalized amplitude- and frequency-noise strengths, $\zeta_{\rm dc}/\beta_0$ and $\zeta_{\rm ac}/\omega_0$, respectively.
+The SF protocols exhibit pronounced robustness, maintaining high fidelity ($>0.99$) for total noise strength below $\sim 10^{-1}$.
+Here, the total noise strength is simply defined as $\zeta_{\rm tot} = \zeta_{\rm ac}/\omega_0+\zeta_{\rm dc}/\beta_0$.
+By contrast, the performance of the AR method deteriorates rapidly when the frequency noise exceeds $\sim 10^{-3}$.
+We attribute this behavior to the combined effect of the frequency ramping and the long evolution time, which makes the AR protocol substantially more sensitive to control noise.
+As mentioned above, robust pulse-engineering techniques~\cite{robust_pulse} can be incorporated to further improve resilience against coherent errors. }